Track gauge: Gauge differences

-The larger railway companies wished to expand geographically, and large areas were considered to be under their control.
-When a new independent line was proposed to open up an unconnected area, the gauge was crucial in determining the allegiance that the line would adopt: if it was broad gauge, it must be friendly to the Great Western railway; if narrow (standard) gauge, it must favour the other companies.
+The larger railway companies sought to expand geographically, and large areas were considered under their control.
+When a new independent line was proposed to open up an unconnected area, the gauge was crucial in determining the allegiance that the line would adopt: if it was broad gauge, it had to be friendly to the Great Western Railway; if narrow (standard) gauge, it had to favor the other companies.
 The battle to persuade or coerce that choice became very intense, and became referred to as the "gauge wars".

 As passenger and freight transport between the two areas became increasingly important, the difficulty of moving from one gauge to the other—the break-of-gauge—became more prominent and more objectionable.
-In 1845 a Royal Commission on Railway Gauges was created to look into the growing problem, and this led to the Regulating the Gauge of Railways Act 1846, which forbade the construction of broad gauge lines unconnected with the broad gauge network.
-The broad gauge network was eventually converted—a progressive process completed in 1892, called gauge conversion.
+In 1845, a Royal Commission on Railway Gauges was created to look into the growing problem, and this led to the Regulating the Gauge of Railways Act 1846, which forbade the construction of broad gauge lines unconnected with the broad gauge network.
+The broad-gauge network was eventually converted—a progressive process completed in 1892, known as gauge conversion.
 The same Act mandated the gauge of for use in Ireland.